ceymard/basement/README.md

 It assumes that all the backups of a give host will reside in a directory ready to be rsync'd somewhere else (like S3 or GCS.)

-Archives always have names like `bs-yyyy-mm-dd-HH-MM`, and the automatic prune command only applies on names starting with `bs-` to allow for durable custom backups.
+Archives always have names like `bs-yyyy-mm@HH.MM.SS`, and the automatic prune command only applies on names starting with `bs-` to allow for durable custom backups.

-The `ATTIC_PRUNE` environment variable contains further options to be passed to `attic`, and is set by default to `--keep-daily 14 --keep-weekly 4 --keep-monthly 2 --prefix bs-`.

 # TODO